 Kadakia mentioned several initiatives that offices throughout the Transportation division have organized, including a “Socktober” clothing drive, food drives, support for animal shelters and donations of funds and volunteer time to local recovery assistance efforts following the tornado that swept through Nashville, where her office is located, in March 2020.

 Trimble Foundation Makes a Global Impact

-Kadakia says she was excited to serve on the foundation’s advisory board when the opportunity arose last year.
+Kadakia says she was excited to serve on the foundation’s advisory board when the opportunity arose in 2019.

 “The Trimble Foundation is something to be very proud of,” Kadakia said.
 “I am so excited to contribute as a Trimble employee, and work for a company that has the vision of not only running a business, but also giving back to our communities.”

 Overall, Jarosh says the foundation brings together Trimble’s employees and unites them in their passion for improving the world, and the communities they are a part of.

 “I feel very proud to work at Trimble and be a part of the Foundation Fund’s work,” Jarosh added.
 “I just think it’s remarkable and wonderful that we’re part of a company that’s so focused on the spirit of volunteerism, equality and empathy.”